 – Niccolò Machiavelli, The Prince

-The immune system can restrain it, but not completely defeat it.
+The immune system can restrain it but not wholly defeat it.
 If some people with latent infection never develop active TB, some 5-10% of carriers will become ill during their lifetime.
 In this case, it can suddenly become active, as it happened in Verena in early summer 2019.
-We could not imagine that the fevers, progressive loss of appetite, reduction in body weight, tiredness and prolonged lack of concentration that afflicted her during the past years, were symptoms of tuberculosis.
-We learned about it randomly at the beginning of August, due to a magnetic resonance tomography which Verena had to undergo for a herniated cervical disc.
+We could not imagine that the fevers, progressive loss of appetite, reduction in body weight, tiredness and prolonged lack of concentration that afflicted her during the past years were symptoms of tuberculosis.
+We learned about it randomly at the beginning of August due to a magnetic resonance tomography that Verena had to undergo for a herniated cervical disc.
 Chemotherapeutical treatment to cure the disease lasted six months.
-Being a couple not only in art, but also in life, I was always close to her, even during the three weeks of clinical isolation after the diagnosis.
-I seemed immune to infection perhaps because of the vaccination I had as a child, or because Verena's disease had not yet become infectious, according to the doctors.
+Being a couple in art and life, I was always close to her, even during the three weeks of clinical isolation after the diagnosis.
+According to the doctors, I seemed immune to infection, perhaps because of the vaccination I had as a child or because Verena's disease had not yet become infectious.
 The idea of returning this experience in art form had arisen in both of us as soon as the isolation period had passed.
 However, we did not want to slip into a celebration of the illness, let alone a heroic mythification of the sick artist.
-First of all, we wanted to understand what effects and transformations two people who share everything together suffer when an illness occurs in a completely unexpected way, altering habits, dynamics and balances of relationship.
-To live the long process of treatment and rehabilitation and then, once finished, to go back to what had been.
+First of all, we wanted to understand what effects and transformations two people who share everything suffer when an illness occurs in a completely unexpected way, altering habits, dynamics and balances of relationships.
+To live the prolonged treatment and rehabilitation process and then, once finished, to go back to what had been.

-Pathogenic microorganisms, including viruses and bacteria, and species including humans are inextricably linked by a co-evolutionary relationship made up of reciprocity, compromise, struggle, acceleration, intensity, extinction, awakening, modification, and the patience to be able to adapt to new situations.
-During the course of my illness, patience has been the greatest lesson.
+Verena Stenke: We both have been practising breathing techniques such as Prānāyāma, Transpersonal Rebirthing and Creative Dynamic Breathing for a long time.
+We also have been looking into the chemical and physiological processes involved in these practices.
+And then, pathogenic microorganisms such as viruses and bacteria are inextricably linked to species by a co-evolutionary relationship.
+They co-exist in reciprocity, compromise, struggle, acceleration, extinction, awakening, modification and adaptation.
+During the course of my illness, patience has been the most important lesson.
 Isolated from the social context, I found myself involved in a much more comprehensive natural process.
-I experienced elemental connections with nature previously unknown to me, forces that we cannot control ascribed to the enigmas of our own origins.
+I experienced elemental connections with nature previously unknown to me, forces that we cannot control, ascribed to the enigmas of our origins.
 In a radical subjectification, I wondered if the soul itself belonged to biochemistry, like breathing.
-And just like breathing, during the months of the illness my being oscillated between feverish obsessions, luminous intuitions due to mental hyperesthesia, psycho-pathologies caused by the toxicity of the bacterial action in the lungs and medicines, symptoms of poisoning, loss of self-control, semi-asphysious due to the accumulation of carbon dioxide due to the lack of oxygen.
-And then the will to resist, to understand.
-Hope as a result of the suspension of critical capacity caused by lack of oxygen in the prefrontal cortex.
+And just like breathing, during the months of the illness, my being oscillated between feverish obsessions, luminous intuitions due to mental hyperesthesia, psycho-pathologies caused by the toxicity of the bacterial action in the lungs and medicines, symptoms of poisoning, loss of self-control, semi-asphysious due to the accumulation of carbon dioxide due to the lack of oxygen.
+And then, the will to resist, to understand.
+Hope results from the suspension of critical capacity caused by a lack of oxygen in the prefrontal cortex.
 The ego becomes something else.
-Spes phthisica, the state of euphoria that occurs in patients with pulmonary tuberculosis, pervades the being intermittently, but in an absolute sense: it is a kind of rebellion before going beyond, the lucid dream of a life, the face of a love.
-At other times, this total numbness of the spirit leads everything to concentrate in one place.
+Spes phthisica, the state of euphoria in patients with pulmonary tuberculosis, pervades the being intermittently, but in an absolute sense: it is a kind of rebellion before stepping beyond, the lucid dream of a life, the face of love.
+At other times, the total numbness of the spirit leads everything to concentrate in one place.